 The Welcome Center houses WCBC’s admissions and student success teams and serves as the primary hosting hub for college guests.
 Located between the Revels Building and Lori Thomasson Hall, the Welcome Center is central to campus and easily accessible.
 Be sure to stop by and say hello!

 The campus of West Coast Baptist college offers many opportunities for fun and fellowship.
 Our baseball and football fields, sand volleyball courts, frisbee golf course, and putt putt golf course are the perfect place to spend time with friends.

-The campus currently houses two workout/exercise rooms on campus – one for men and one for women.
-The rooms house traditional exercise equipment such as treadmills, ellipticals, various resistance machines, and free weights to enable both cardiovascular and strength development.
+The campus houses one workout/exercise room.
+The room houses traditional exercise equipment such as treadmills, ellipticals, various resistance machines, and free weights to enable both cardiovascular and strength development.

 On the east side of campus, the lighted Ball Field provides space large enough to be used for soccer, flag-football, or most other similar activities.
 Two baseball fields overlap the field to allow the space to be enjoyed across all seasons.
 Whether you enjoy watching the division-leading Lancaster Baptist School play Friday-night football or you prefer to participate in collegian competition or you want to play some pickup games, the Ball Field is a great space where you’ll make many memories.

 Near the center of the campus, two sand volleyball courts provide any-time exercise and fun for the student body.
 As the desert summer heat fades to a crisp fall and springs thaw the winter chill, these courts are often full of students from all collegians, dorms, academic programs, and backgrounds who are enjoying friendly competitions and spending time with each other.